Hebrew University of JerusalemJerusalem, Israel

 Participants have the additional (non-credit) option of taking the Rothberg School's four or eight week intensive Hebrew course in the August-September leading up to the fall semester.

-The fall semester runs from early October to end of December, with exams scheduled to enable students to be back in Dartmouth for Winter Quarter.
+The Rothberg Int'l School fall semester runs from late September or early/mid-October to end of December, with exams scheduled to enable students to be back in Dartmouth for Winter Quarter.